Edward Charles Buck: Career

-Buck joined the Bengal Civil Service and served in the agricultural department of the North-Western Provinces from 1875 to 1880 before becoming a secretary to the Revenue and Agricultural Department in 1882, succeeding Allan Octavian Hume.
+Buck joined the Bengal Civil Service and worked as an assistant collector in the North-West Provinces in 1862.
+He served in the agricultural department of the North-Western Provinces from 1875 to 1880 before becoming a secretary to the Revenue and Agricultural Department in 1882, succeeding Allan Octavian Hume.

 Along with Lockwood Kipling and others he was involved in the promotion of arts, including the use of photography for documentation.
 He was also involved in nearly shutting down the Archaeological Survey of India.

 He was keen outdoorsman and one of his hobbies was "to plunge with a native hunter into a Himalayan forest, which he would penetrate before the dawn of day".
 From 1882 to 1896 he resided at The Retreat in Mashobra, sharing it for some years with Courtenay Ilbert and also with Earl Roberts when he was Commander-in-Chief.
 The property was later purchased by the Government for use by the Viceroy of India.